hilbix/tino/howto/vim.md

 Conclusion:

 I do not know why `errorformat` looks like that.
 And I think it may change for some reason or another by some magic happening in the background.
-Hence I cannot relie on it.
+Hence I cannot rely on it.

 My goal was to just transform the output to something, VIM understands reliably.
 But I failed.
 Sadly there seems to be no really generic guaranteed line format in there, so I had to introduce some myself.